JJHelen/PIMinfo-Powershell/AboutRoleSettings.md

   - NoChangeSaved: AttributeConditionRule  Setting: {"condition":null,"conditionVersion":null,"conditionDescription":null,"enableEnforcement":false}

 Notification settings: these can be checked / altered through Microsoft Graph (roleSettingsv2).
-Its not possible through API at this point.
+Its not possible through powershell at this point.

 {
     "adminEligibleSettings": [{
             "ruleIdentifier": "ExpirationRule",